gap-packages/francy/README.md

 mcmartins@local:~$ pip install -U jupyter-francy
 ```

-Please note that in order to use Francy, it is required the JupyterKernel GAP package to be installed.
+Please note that in order to use `Francy`, it is required that the `JupyterKernel` GAP package is installed.
 See [Jupyter GAP Kernel](https://github.com/gap-packages/JupyterKernel) for more information.

 # Package Structure